NVIDIA/aistore/docs/python_api.md

 Initializes ETL based on the provided source code.
 Returns ETL_ID.

-Note: Either both before and after functions should be provided or none.

 **Arguments**:

 - `transform` _Callable_ - Transform function of the ETL